| Prev Recipe | | | All Recipes.. | | | Next Recipe |

-Coriander, aka Cilantro and Dhaniya is a very commonly used garnish in South Asian Cooking.
+Coriander, aka Cilantro or Dhaniya, in Hindi, is a very commonly used garnish in South Asian Cooking.
 It is only natural to then go a step further and also use it to make Coriander Chutney.
-Versatile with a very fresh and light flavor, it is used as a dipping sauce with pakodas, samosas, dhokla amongst many others.
+Versatile with a very fresh and light flavor, is used as an accompaniment and to spice up the meal or snacks.
+There are many different types of chutneys and even more recipes.
+This particular one pairs best with pakodas, samosas, dhokla amongst many others.

 Prep time: 10 min